scionproto/scion/doc/ColibriDesign.rst

    the MAC and the rest of the fields are okay.
 #.
 Finally, the COLIBRI service at `G` receives the packet and stores the
    HopFields and MACs from the payload.

-TODO Question: in the case of a down-segment, who is storing the :math:`\sigma_X` ?
-Should that be the originator, i.e. `G` ? or the first AS in the direction of the traffic, i.e. `F` ?

 COLIBRI Service